 2. Claim your listings.

-Some directories give you the option to “claim” your listing, and it’s advisable to do this.
+Some directories give you the option to “claim” your business listing, and it’s advisable to do this.
 Once you’ve claimed it, you control the information in most cases.
 You can upload photos, update your information and provide relevant links.

 3. Optimize your website.

 One of the best ways to maintain your business listings across the web is to keep your main business website updated and optimized.
-Major directories such as Google, UrbanSpoon and TripAdvisor pull information directly from the business’ website to populate their listings.
+Major directories such as Google, UrbanSpoon and TripAdvisor pull information directly from the business’s website to populate their listings.